 Return To Section Instructions

 Streamable Asset Chunks are the fundamental building blocks used to construct game worlds with the Streamable Assets Manager.
-They will usually be game object prefabs or root game objects placed in container scenes, however non-game objects can also be used (note, non-game objects will need to be supported by custom code, which you will need to write yourself!).
+They will usually be game object prefabs or scenes containing a single root game object (with any number of children/grandchildren/etc.), however non-game objects and scenes can also be used (recommended for advanced users familiar with coding only!).

 In some cases, an Asset Chunk may be a single asset (such as a Unity Terrain), in which case Asset Chunk and Asset are synonymous.
-In other cases, your Asset Chunks may contain 2, 3 or even hundreds of assets (stored as children, grandchildren, etc. of the root parent game object).
+In other cases, your Asset Chunks may contain two, five or even hundreds of assets (stored as children, grandchildren, etc. of the root parent game object).

 Return To Section Instructions